-- Result in serious impairment to bodily functions; - Result in serious dysfunction of any bodily organ or part; - Place the health of a person, or an unborn child in the case of a pregnant woman, in serious jeopardy; - With respect to a pregnant woman who is having contractions, for which there is inadequate time to effect a safe transfer to another hospital before delivery for which transfer may pose a threat to the health or safety of the woman or the unborn child; or - That is a behavioral health crisis.
+- Result in serious impairment to bodily functions; - Result in serious dysfunction of any bodily organ or part; - Place the health of a person, or an unborn child in the case of a pregnant woman, in serious jeopardy; - With respect to a pregnant woman who is having contractions, for which there is inadequate time to effect a safe transfer to another hospital before delivery or for which transfer may pose a threat to the health or safety of the woman or the unborn child; or - That is a behavioral health crisis.

-"Emergency Services" means, with respect to an Emergency Medical Condition:
+"Emergency Services" means, with respect to an emergency medical condition:

-A medical screening exam or behavioral health assessment that is within the capability of the emergency department of a Hospital or of an Independent Freestanding Emergency Department, including ancillary services routinely available to the emergency department to evaluate such Emergency Medical Condition;
+- A medical screening exam or behavioral health assessment that is within the capability of the emergency department of a Hospital or of an Independent Freestanding Emergency Department, including ancillary services routinely available to the emergency department to evaluate such emergency medical condition; - Such further medical examination and treatment as are required under 42 U.S.C.
+1395dd, the Emergency Medical Treatment and Active Labor Act (EMTALA), to stabilize a patient, to the extent the examination and treatment are within the capability of the staff and facilities available at the Hospital; and

-- Such further medical examination and treatment as are required under 42 U.S.C.
-1395dd, the Emergency Medical Treatment and Active Labor Act (EMTALA), to stabilize a patient, to the extent the examination and treatment are within the capability of the staff and facilities available at the Hospital or Independent Freestanding Emergency Department; and - Covered Services provided by staff or facilities of a Hospital or Independent Freestanding Emergency Department after the Member is stabilized and as part of outpatient observation or an inpatient or outpatient stay, including post-stabilization services for medical or behavioral health conditions that is Medically Necessary to avoid placing the health of the individual, or with respect to a pregnant woman, the health of the woman or her unborn child, in serious jeopardy, serious impairment to bodily functions, or serious dysfunction of any bodily organ or part.
+• Covered Services provided by staff or facilities of a Hospital or Independent Freestanding Emergency Department after the Member is stabilized and as part of outpatient observation or an inpatient or outpatient stay, including post-stabilization services for medical or behavioral health conditions that is Medically Necessary to avoid placing the health of the individual, or with respect to a pregnant woman, the health of the woman or her unborn child, in serious jeopardy, serious impairment to bodily functions, or serious dysfunction of any bodily organ or part.

-Your Plan benefits cover Emergency Services in the emergency room of any Hospital or Independent Freestanding Emergency Department.
+This Plan covers Emergency Care Services in the emergency room of any Hospital or Independent Freestanding Emergency Department.

 If you or a Family Member believes that immediate assistance is needed for an Emergency Medical Condition, call 911 or go to the nearest emergency room.
-Tell the emergency personnel the name of your Primary Care Provider and show them Your Member ID Card.
+Tell the emergency personnel the name of your Primary Care Provider and show them your Member ID Card.